JohnPrabhasith/policy-GPT/README.md

-# LLM-Powered Intelligent Query–Retrieval System (FastAPI)
+# Policy-GPT Intelligent Query–Retrieval System - API

-This project is a FastAPI-based API designed for a hackathon.
-It implements an intelligent query-retrieval system that processes documents (PDFs) from a URL, embeds their content using Google's Gemini models, stores them in an AstraDB vector store, and answers natural language questions based on the document's context.
+This project is a FastAPI-based API designed for implementing an intelligent query-retrieval system that processes documents (PDFs) from a URL, embeds their content using Google's Gemini models, stores them in an AstraDB vector store, and answers natural language questions based on the document's context.

 ## ✨ Tech Stack